Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Slav Defense

-The Slav Defense is a chess opening that begins with the moves: 1. d4 d5 2. c4 c6.
-The Slav is one of the primary defenses to the Queen's Gambit.
-Although it was analyzed as early as 1590, it was not until the 1920s that it started to be explored extensively, although Steinitz essayed it in the first official World Chess Championship of 1886.
+The Slav Defense is a solid opening for Black in response to White's Queen's Gambit (1.d4 d5 2.c4).
+Black fights for equality against one of White's most popular openings without creating a bad light-squared bishop—one of the downsides of other defenses like the French Defense and the Queen's Gambit Declined.

 Video:
 [![](https://tse1.mm.bing.net/th?id=OVP.IkC3lX70caKaN7NC0NhROgHgFo&pid=Api)](https://www.youtube.com/watch?v=cs54KXnGc-0)